| |

 Homeschool-Specific FAQs

-Should middle school classes count in GPA?
+Should middle school classes count in GPA without credits?

 Do retaken courses count twice?